Skip to content

 ) -> Tensor

 Shards the tensor across the given devices.
-Optionally specify which axis to shard on, and how to split it across devices.
+Optionally specify which axis to shard on.

 <MLB self.axis=1 self.real=[True, True]